-The provider prepared a statement of purpose which included all of the information as required by Schedule 1 of the regulations and accurately reflected the service provided.
+The provider prepared a statement of purpose which was up to date, accurately described the service provided and contained all of the information as required by Schedule 1.

 Regulation 31: Notification of incidents

 Incidents and accidents occurring in the centre were appropriately notified to the Chief Inspector as required by Regulation 31.